What is Edurant?

 Call your doctor at once if you have:

-mood changes, anxiety, severe depression, feeling hopeless, thoughts about suicide or hurting yourself;
+mood changes, anxiety, feeling sad or hopeless, thoughts about suicide or hurting yourself;

 Common Edurant side effects may include:

 changes in the shape or location of body fat (especially in your arms, legs, face, neck, breasts, and waist).